General

 "Snob" stands for "simple

-meaningless and similarly looking ones.
-This makes the code very hard to read
+similarly looking ones.
+This makes the code very hard to

-human eyes.
-If he still wants to figure out how the code works, the task is
+If he still wants to figure out how the code works, the

 We do not require you to